Skip to content

 register_scripted("merge_claims", merge_claims)

-@node(output=Claims, ensemble_n=3, merge_fn="merge_claims")
+@node(outputs=Claims, ensemble_n=3, merge_fn="merge_claims")

 def decompose() -> Claims: